OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 Payload/UnCrackable Level 1.app/UnCrackable Level 1: replacing existing signature
 ```

 Now you should be ready to run the modified app.
-Deploy and run the app on the device:
+Deploy and run the app on the device using [ios-deploy](0x08-Testing-Tools.md#ios-deploy):

 ```bash
 $ ios-deploy --debug --bundle Payload/UnCrackable\ Level\ 1.app/